Hoarder Stories Volume 1: Somebody Else's Family Heirloom

 The above images are from what might be the most interesting item I've collected over the years.
 It definitely has one of the best stories.

-I found a lot of good stuff that day, like Versace ties I made a decent profit from.
+I found a lot of good stuff that day, like Versace ties that I made a decent profit from.
 But, in a pile of toddler toys I found the most interesting item.
-It was a photo album from a 1950s/1960 ballet trio.
+It was a photo album from a 1950s/1960s ballet trio.
 It included a lot of beautiful images from their dancing and travels around the world.
-There’s a program outlining their performances as well as an autographed picture of the Sultan of Johore in there.
-Here’s a collection of images from the album, it includes letters that were in the album as well. (https://imgur.com/gallery/StjUDgF) be sure to click "see more images" when you get to the bottom to see everything)
+There’s a program outlining their performances as well as an autographed picture of the Sultan of Johore.
+Here’s a collection of images from the album, it includes letters that were in the album as well. (https://imgur.com/gallery/StjUDgF - be sure to click "see more images" when you get to the bottom to see everything)

-I’ve always wondered who these people were, and tried to search for information based on what I could read of the letters and program and see in the images.
+I’ve always wondered who these people were, and tried to search for information based on what I could see in the images and read from the letters and program.
 I never found anything more than a couple old newspaper clips noting their arrival in a town.
-I kept it on a coffee table for decoration in our old place, resigned to never finding out anything more before packing it away when we moved.
+I kept the album on a coffee table for decoration, resigned to never finding out anything more.

 During the Covid quarantine days I dug it out of the closet and realized I should see if I could get the fine folks over at Reddit’s r/translator subreddit to translate the notes for me.
-I posted images of the letters and album and they did in fact let me know what they said. (https://www.reddit.com/r/translator/comments/fzxngz/unknown_english_letters_found_in_a_ballet_photo/)
+I posted images of the letters and album and they did in fact let me know what was written. (https://www.reddit.com/r/translator/comments/fzxngz/unknown_english_letters_found_in_a_ballet_photo/)

 Even more interestingly, I Googled the name on an envelope in the album for the first time in years.
 This time it produced a result, an article from 1986 about a college student who had just recently located her long lost father in Germany.
 I did a little internet sleuthing and found the woman mentioned in the article, and contacted her to see if she'd be interested in having the album sent to her.

-I figured they hadn't received my communication.
-Or perhaps they did get it and didn't care about the album.
+I figured they hadn't received my message, or perhaps they had and didn’t care about the album.
 Mostly, I was concerned I'd stirred up some bad old memories or something.

 Fortunately those concerns faded away when I eventually did receive a reply.
 The woman I reached out to seemed VERY excited to see the album and to get it back.
-She told stories she'd heard that corresponded with some of the images, it was nice to heard .
+She told stories she'd heard that corresponded with some of the images.
+It was all nice to hear.

 So after spending many years with me, this beautiful and mysterious album was mailed off to Arkansas.
 A new home where it could be appreciated on a more personal level.